The AB Electronics UK Knowledge Base provides support solutions, tutorials and troubleshooting guides.

 Save your program and run it in a command terminal using

-You will be shown a list in the console window of the 16 inputs and its current state with 1 being high or on and 0 being low or off.
+You will be shown a list of the 16 inputs and their current state in the console window, with 1 being high or on and 0 being low or off.